ansonl/ansonl.github.io/_posts/2024-04-15-ultimaker-s3-s5-s7-prusaslicer-profile.md

 The Ultimaker S-line printer expects any G-code file to have the proper header as comments and movements to use absolute positioning.
 We can configure PrusaSlicer to autogenerate a valid header as part of the printer start G-code just like Cura.

-If you want to see a valid header, you can slice a file in Cura and save a file as G-code format instead of UFP by
+If you want to see a valid header, you can slice a file in Cura and save a file as G-code format instead of UFP by changing the save file type to G-code when choosing the Save to Disk option.

 ### Header start